IntelligentSecureDistributedComputing/.github/profile/README.md

 ## FAULTAGE: FAULT-tolerant distributed Algorithms GEnerator

 *Distributed algorithms* are fundamental in modern computation, allowing multiple nodes to work as a single unit of computation, originating what we usually call a *distributed system*.
 However, the generation of such algorithms is a laborious, complex, and time-consuming task, where multiple properties must be taken into account, such as the failures to tolerate or the synchrony model of the system.
 With the recent advances in Artificial Intelligence (AI), one question arises: *can AI help in the generation of such algorithms*?
 We are trying to prove that the answer is yes.
-This research is conducted by the **FAULTAGE** subteam (**FAUL**t **T**olerant **A**lgorithm **GE**neration).
+This research is conducted by the **FAULTAGE** team (**FAUL**t **T**olerant **A**lgorithm **GE**neration).

 ### Topics